 A course designed for pre-service elementary and middle school teachers to assure the core content for mathematics is understood.
-In this course we will not only review the basic mathematics listed above, we will explore how to convey the concepts to the students through hands-on activities.
+In this course we will not only review the basic mathematics listed above, but we will also explore how to convey the concepts to the students through hands-on activities.
 Topics from decimals, rational and irrational numbers, ratios and proportions, geometry, and probability/statistics.
 Offered every Spring.